andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 ![pks-segments](images/image-20231127130118079.png)

 This one is interesting.
-If you are used to any other CNIs than NCP you will notice that all the Kubernetes Namespaces created in your Kubernetes cluster reflects a NSX segment.
+If you are used to any other CNIs than NCP you will notice here that all the Kubernetes Namespaces created in your Kubernetes clusters reflects a NSX segment.
 Example the segment *pks-0b7d0725-c67b-4e14-b6d0-52f799cb3556-kube-system*, contains all the pods as logical ports in that namespace.
 A nice feature of NCP.
-This is really useful for IPAM cases, isolation and maintaning control of any pod in the Kubernetes clusters.
+This is really useful in strict IPAM cases, isolation and maintaning control of any pod in the Kubernetes clusters.
 All Logical ports are enforced by the NSX Distributed Firewall also.

  NAT rules:
 ![nat](images/image-20231127133759706.png)